 Like my Maker free – a soul unshackled – like eternity.

 Despite working as a gardener for the Marquess of Exeter at Burghley House, and as a lime-burner he soon found himself doing the very thing he so despised, planting hedges and putting up fences to enclose the common land.
 He made little money however and in 1817 unable to feed himself he was forced to accept parish relief.
 He continued to write however, it was his one great solace, and by 1820 he had accumulated enough poetry and the self-confidence to travel to the nearby town of Stamford where he hawked it around the local bookshops.
 It impressed one local editor, Octavius Gilchrist, sufficiently enough for him to pay his fare to London to meet the publisher, John Taylor.

-During his short stay in the city he met both the essayist William Hazlitt and his fellow poet John Keats.
-His poetry made more of an impression upon the London literati than he did and it was published under the title “Descriptive of Rural Life and Scenery.”
+During his short stay in the city, he met both the essayist William Hazlitt and his fellow poet John Keats.
+His poetry made more of an impression upon the London literati than he did, and it was published under the title “Descriptive of Rural Life and Scenery.”
 It was a great success selling 3,000 copies in its first year, partially as a result of a great marketing ploy - Taylor had printed on the book cover “A Northamptonshire Peasant.”
-This was a time when nature and rural life was considered to be the natural condition of man and it was much sought after, though as a romanticised ideal rather than as fact.
+This was a time when nature and rural life was the natural condition of man and it was much sought after, though as a romanticised ideal rather than as fact.

 I long for scenes where man hath never trod